Sean Connery Wore a Hairpiece in Every Original James Bond Movie

 Ted Danson is another one that has been wearing a toupee for years.
 You may recall that he did take it off during an episode of Cheers when it was revealed that his character, Sam Malone wore a hairpiece.
 Danson didn’t mind at all when the popular sitcom poked fun!
 He says that he wears it for professional reasons and has no problem sporting his natural look.
 His hair and hair pieces always look really natural.

-I’m not sure why Jason Alexander started wearing a hairpiece.
+Why did Jason Alexander start wearing a hairpiece?
 Does he not realize that Seinfeld is on like 500 times a day, and we all know he’s bald?
 Whatever floats your boat.